seanox/aspect-js/manual/en/introduction.md

 ### import

+Loads the content for the HTML element at runtime and inserts it as inner HTML.
-This declaration loads content dynamically and replaces the inner HTML code of an element.
-If the content was successfully loaded, the `import` attribute is removed.
-The attribute expects as value one element or more elements as NodeList or Array these are then inserted directly.
-Also supported is the use of an absolute or relative URL to a remote resource, which is reloaded and inserted by HTTP method GET.
-The [DataSource URL (locator)](datasource.md#locator) is also supported, which loads and inserts transformed content from the [DataSource](datasource.md).
+The behavior is similar to the [output](#output) attribute, except that the import is done once and the import attribute is removed after successful loading.
+As value one or more elements are supported as NodeList or Array, as well as absolute or relative URLs to a remote resource and also the [DataSource
+    URL (locator)](datasource.md#locator) for transformed content from the [DataSource](datasource.md).

+The import attribute can be combined with the condition attribute and will then only be executed if the condition is `true`.

 ```html
 <p import="Today is {{new Date().toDateString()}}